-I regret that I could only spend two days in Moorea, the neighboring island of Tahiti.
-I loved its rugged terrain and lush vegetation, azure lagoon and the legendary Cook Bay.
+I regret that I could only spend two days in Moorea, the island next to Tahiti.
+I loved its steep relief and its luxuriant vegetation, its azure lagoon and the mythical Cook Bay.

 In the wake of James Cook

 October 2012.
 I'm in Polynesia.
 After Maupiti and Rangiroa, heading for Moorea!
 The crossing from Tahiti fills me with joy.
 It's a small journey into the great journey.

 My girlfriend tourdumondiste and I board a ferry in Papeete for a journey of forty minutes.
 As soon as we are off and we feel the swell, I have the thrilling sensation of sailing in the wake of James Cook…